mr-mcox/bcf-sound-documentation/docs/source/checklists/sound/after_service.rst

     * Ensure that each microphone is off
     * Taking the batteries out of the microphones is unnecessary as we use them frequntly enough and any drain is minimal
-    * Store the Shure SM58 in its pouch
     * Loop the cable for the boom mic and store it and the bodypack in its case
-    * Ensure that the clip for the boom mic is also stored
+    * Ensure that the barrette for the boom mic is also stored
-    * Both the SM58 and bodypack go directly on a shelf in the sound closet
-    * The GTD microphones go in the front pouch of the microphone case
+    * Both the SM58 and bodypack go in the front pouch of the microphone case

 - [_] If any equipment was borrowed from another section of the building, return it